Shatur/optimus-manager-qt/README.md

 -   Graphic menu for Optimus Manager configuration
 -   Switching video cards using the context menu
 -   Customizable tray icon
--   Optional extended KDE tray API support (you can compile it with or without knotifier, see below)
+-   Optional extended Plasma support (you can compile it with or without Plasma dependencies, see below)

 ## Third-party